xo-chris/google-contacts-api-convert/README.md

 # google-contacts-api-convert
 node.js module to onvert json received from a call to google contacts api v3 to ATOM XML that can be submitted to the google contacts v3 api to create or update a contact

-<b>Usage</b>
+<b>Usage (pseudo code)</b>

 <code>
-//obtain desired google contact JSON
+var googleContactJsonString = //make a call to Google API and obtain a contact

 var myConvert = require('google-contacts-api-convert');

-var myATOM = myConvert.googleContactJsonToAtomXML(true,googleContactJsonString);<br>
+myConvert.googleContactJsonToAtomXML(true,googleContactJsonString), function (error, myAtom) {

-//submit myATOM to google contacts API
+  //submit myATOM to google contacts API to add or update a contact }
+})

 </code>

 <b>To do:</b>